francisco-rojas/rails_background_jobs/README.md

 Background Jobs in Rails 4 with Resque, Resque Scheduler and God
 ================================================================
-This is an example application that shows how to create background jobs in Rails 4 using Reque, Resque Scheduler and God.
+This is an example application that shows how to create background jobs in Rails 4 using Resque, Resque Scheduler and God.

 In [this post][1] I explain in detail how this works.